-Group Project: You will work in a group to create a 5-8 minute presentation about an additional play within the subject course matter.
+Presentation: You will create a 5-8 minute presentation about an additional play/playwright within the subject course matter.
 These presentations should have visual components and a list of sources.
-You will also hand in a copy of your presentation with an explanation of everyone's role in putting together the project.
+You will also hand in a copy of your presentation.

-Performances: You are required to see 2 live performances and write a 2-3 page reflection paper for each one.
+Performance Analyses: You are required to see 2 live performances and write a 2-3 page reflection paper for each one.
 This paper should not be a summary of the show, but rather a critical analysis about the show from a historical viewpoint.
 Were there elements or themes you recognized from the plays we have read?
 If you have a barrier with this, please talk to me so I can accommodate you.